-Please raise your hand if you add a time estimate to each single task that you put on your to-do list.
+Please raise your hand if you add a time estimate to every single task that you put on your to-do list.
 Well, having worked with many clients to help them take control of their time, my guess is that you probably don’t.
 Read on to learn why it is so important to add a time estimate to each of your tasks and how to come up with a robust time estimate – and no, you don’t need to be mathematically inclined to achieve that!

 Why you need a time estimate

 People who don’t estimate the time it takes them to complete the tasks they put on their to-do list have no basis to build a realistic workload and often end up with more than what they can handle in one day.
 They find it difficult to proactively re-adjust their schedule on those days when they have over-scheduled themselves.
 As a result, they feel overwhelmed and end up working very long hours.
-Or they feel frustrated because they can’t complete all their tasks on their to-do list.
+Or they feel frustrated because they can’t complete all the tasks on their to-do list.

-Also time is intangible.
+Also, time is intangible.
 There’s often a big discrepancy between how long we THINK it takes to complete a task and how long it ACTUALLY TAKES.
-Things we enjoy doing seem to go very fast, while on the other hand, things we don’t enjoy doing seem to be taking for ever.
-This may lead us to select the tasks on our to-do list based on what we feel like doing and to procrastinate on those we think take a lot of time when in fact they might not be so time consuming.
+Things we enjoy doing seem to go very fast, while on the other hand, things we don’t enjoy doing seem to be taking forever.
+This may lead us to select the tasks on our to-do list based on what we feel like doing and to procrastinate on those we think take a lot of time when in fact they might not be so time-consuming.

 How to come up with a robust time estimate

 The good news is that learning how to estimate how long tasks take is not rocket science.
 There’re a few simple things you can start doing to master the art of time estimating.